-6.3 Site Preparation (non river applications only)
+6.3 Site Preparation

-Detail topsoil and sub soil depth in the area around the dredge pit and any other area to be affected by building or stripping works.
+Detail topsoil and sub soil depth in the area around the mine pit and any other area to be affected by building or stripping works.

 - Assess the volume (m) to be stripped and stockpiled.
-If the dredge is to be worked in a pit, show where the entire volume of overburden can be stored. - Indicate the disposal method for native timber felled during the stripping process. - Show stockpile locations, volumes (m) and stabilisation methods. - Detail method of stripping and subsequent reinstatement.
-For both open flooded pit and strip type operations, indicate the elapsed period between initial overburden removal and reinstatement.
+If the mine is to be worked as a pit, show where the entire volume of overburden can be stored. - Show stockpile locations, volumes (m) and stabilisation methods. - Detail method of stripping and subsequent reinstatement.
+For both open pit and strip type operations, indicate the elapsed period between initial overburden removal and reinstatement.